Let’s discuss the details

 The Identity Malta Agency considers the application for 5—6 weeks.
 When the application processing is completed, the agency sends a notice of issuing residence permit cards to the investor’s address in Malta by post.
 The investor and their family travel to Malta and personally pick up their residence permit cards.

-The Maltese residence permit cards must be renewed annually.
-The investor must file a tax return and pay the tax due no later than April 30th of the year following the reporting one to maintain the residence and tax statuses.
-The IRD sends a confirmation on the paid taxes, and the investor submits fingerprints and receives a new residence permit card at the Identity Malta Agency.
+In order for the residence permit and special tax status to be extended, the investor must file their tax declaration and pay the tax due no later than April 30 of the year following the reporting year.
+The tax office sends confirmation of receipt of payment, and the investor then submits their biometrics and receives a new residence permit card at the Identity Malta Agency.

 Investors renew their residence permit cards every year.
 Moreover, the investor might need other documents if they plan to relocate to Malta or frequently visit the country.
 See how we continue to help our clients.